grandcircusco/cheatsheets/mvc-setup-hibernate.md

 ### 9. WIRE DAO TO CONTROLLER
 * In your Controller, add a private field with the type of your Dao.
 Annotate this field with `@Autowired`.
 * Within your controller methods, use this field to access the methods on your DAO.

+### 10. CREATE A RUN CONFIGURATION
+* Right-click on the application java file
+* Click properties
+* Click New
+* Click Java Application
+* Should have everything filled in; the name of the project and the file you just clicked on
+* Click OK
+* Click Apply and Close